voteliquid/blog/_posts/2017-12-08-give-your-rep-an-f-introducing-united-legislator-grades.md

 We want to encourage our legislators to listen to their constituents.

-So we'll take their single Representation Score, and grade the legislators *against each other*, on a curve.
+So we'll take their single Representation Score, and grade legislators *against each other*, on a curve.

 Those who most listen to their constituents will get an **A+**.
 Those who most ignore their constituents will get an **F**.